dnkdev/jstotoml/README.md

 # jstotoml

-Library has one function `totoml` that will converts JavaScript object to TOML string.
+Library has one function `totoml` that will convert JavaScript object to TOML string.
 <br>
 Library limited to options.
 Library goes without ANY dependencies.